 -

-Astigmatism (corneal curvature) is caused by unequal refractive power of the eye or by an irregular curvature of the cornea.
-Causes include genetic predisposition, injuries, corneal diseases, or refractive errors.
-Read more in this article.
+A corneal curvature (astigmatism) is caused by different refractive powers of the eye or an uneven curvature of the cornea of the eye.
+Causes are genetic predisposition, injuries, corneal diseases or defective vision.
+Read more in this post.

 -